 Financial guarantee contracts fall under IAS 39, but may be measured and recognised in accordance with IFRS 4 if they are issued in the form of insurance contracts that comply with the requirements of both standards.
-BNP Paribas Cardif has chosen to treat the contracts under IFRS 4.
+BNP Paribas Cardif has chosen to treat these contracts under IFRS 4.

-Contracts that fall under IAS 39
+Contracts falling under IAS 39

-Investment contracts with no discretionary participating features correspond mainly to unit-linked contracts that do not meet the definition of insurance and investment contracts with discretionary participating features.
+Investment contracts without discretionary profit sharing consist primarily of unit-linked contracts that do not meet the definition of insurance and investment contracts with discretionary participation.